 Dr. Robin Page, Texas A&M Health Science Center, College of Nursing

 AAL recognizes the achievement of CAAMP scholars by awarding a certificate of completion.
-In addition, CAAMP includes continuing education credit through the American Dental Association CERP, the Accreditation Council for Pharmacy Education, the American Nurses Credentialing Center’s Commission on Accreditation (ANCC).
+In addition, CAAMP includes continuing education credit through the American Dental Association CERP, the Accreditation Council for Pharmacy Education, and the American Nurses Credentialing Center’s Commission on Accreditation (ANCC).